maha-codehub/Weatherapp/README.md

-Weather App (Flutter + OpenWeather API)
+🌤️ Weather App (Flutter + OpenWeather API)

-This is a simple Flutter application that displays real-time weather information using the OpenWeather API.
-The app can detect the user's current location, fetch the weather details, and show temperature, weather conditions, humidity, and other data.
-The UI is clean and easy to use.
+A simple and elegant Flutter Weather Application that displays real-time weather information using the OpenWeather API.
+The app detects the user’s current location and shows live weather details such as temperature, humidity, wind speed, and weather conditions with Lottie animations for a better user experience.

-🚀Features
+---

+🚀 Features

-Current Location Weather — Fetches weather using device GPS.
+📍 Current Location Weather — Fetches weather data using device GPS

-Real-time Weather Data — Uses OpenWeather REST API.
+🌐 Real-time Weather Data — Powered by OpenWeather REST API

-Clean UI — Simple and beautiful interface.
+🎨 Clean UI — Simple, modern, and user-friendly interface

- Weather Details — Temperature, Humidity, Wind Speed, Condition, etc.
+🌡️ Weather Details — Temperature, humidity, wind speed, condition, and more

-Lottie Animations  — Weather-based animations.
+🎥 Lottie Animations — Weather-based animated visuals

+---

 🛠️ Tech Stack